-The integration sequence should be harmonized with the selection of solutions and the design of product and product components in the
+The integration sequence should be harmonized with the selection of solutions and the design of product and product components in the Technical Solution process area.
+[PA147.IG101.SP101.N104]

 Refer to the Decision Analysis and Resolution process area for more information about using a formal evaluation process to selecting the appropriate product integration sequence.
 [PA147.IG101.SP101.N104.R101]